 Dairy-Free Modification

 Making a dairy-free soup requires only a couple minor adjustments.
 First, instead of butter use dairy-free butter sticks or substitute 2 tablespoons olive oil.
 The evaporated milk may also be eliminated from the recipe.
 I particularly love adding a creamy element to soups, but I know that doesn’t work for everyone.
-If you do want to add a bit of creaminess, consider non-dairy heavy cream, sour cream, or room temp cream cheese (about 2 ounces).Nutrition
+If you do want to add a bit of creaminess, consider non-dairy heavy cream, sour cream, or room temp cream cheese (about 2 ounces).Best Way To Store and Reheat

 What can be used for dairy free option?
 I don’t see it in the notes:(